retaildevcrews/AdaptiveCardTransformer/docs/HowToIntegrate.md

 1. Call the adapter - pass in the `conversationPayload` and defined `pluginConfig` into the adapter.
 1. Utilize the adaptive card factory to generate the activity attachment to be send to the user.
-1. Run `npm start` to run your bot with with the `Adaptive Card Transformer`
+1. Run `npm start` to run your bot with with the `adaptive-card-transformer`
    - Note: If data is not rendering from the conversation payload to the bot correctly, consider modifying the existing templates, adding a custom template, or performing additional data mapping on the conversationPayload.

 ## Modifying Templates